Neats29/neats29.github.io/source/_posts/self-love-framework.md

 Self-love, you could say, is the harmonisation of the parts within us.
 It's the welcoming of the parts we judge, the shadow parts we disown and the parts from which our attention has been denied.

 Sometimes I like to call it internal love; that’s the felt sense of it.
-Some call it Deep Okayness or simply raising your baseline of wellbeing.
+Some call it Deep Okayness or simply raising your baseline of well-being.

 With this piece I hope to create a somewhat systematic approach to self-love.
-The same approach that informs my Somatic Well-being Practice and [self-love coaching](/coaching).
+The same approach that informs my Somatic Well-Being Practice and [self-love coaching](/coaching).

 Your journey will certainly be different from mine.
 I’m merely sharing my path.